Monte Carlo Methods

 For example, in a bimodal distribution (with two distinct peaks), the interval may:

 In such cases, highest posterior density (HPD) regions are preferred.
-They represent the region(s) of highest probability mass and always include the most probable values, even if the result is disjoint.
+They represent the region(s) of highest probability mass and always include the modes, even if the result is disjoint.

 Highest Posterior Density (HPD)